 Step 5: Check the feed quality score

-The Quality step gives you an overview of any errors and warnings in your feed, such as missing required fields or improper formatting.
-Also, this step displays an overall feed quality score.
+The Quality step gives you an overview of the issues in your feed, such as missing required fields or improper formatting.

 - Go to [Your Google Shopping feed]

-How to increase the quality score of your feed
+How to improve the quality of your feed

 Step 6: Preview and activate your Google Shopping feed